qrzn23/min/wip/magick/content.md

 There are two ways by which this aim may be effected. **The first method is to build up an appropriate body from its elements.** This is, generally speaking, a very hard thing to do, because the physical constitution of any material being with much power is, or at least should be, the outcome of ages of evolution.
 However, there is a lawful method of producing an homunculus which is taught in a certain secret organization, perhaps known to some of those who may read this, which could very readily be adapted to some such purpose as we are now discussing.

 **The second method sounds very easy and amusing.
 You take some organism already existing, which happens to be suitable to your purpose.
 You drive out the magical being which inhabits it, and take possession.** To do this by force is neither easy nor justifiable, because the magical being of the other was incarnated in accordance with its Will.
 And “Thou hast no right but to do thy Will.”
 One should hardly strain this sentence to make one’s own will include the will to upset somebody else’s will!^[Yet it might happen that the Will of the other being was to invite the Magician to indwell its instrument.]
-Moreover, it is extremely difficult thus to expatriate another magical being ; for though, unless it is a complete microcosm like a human being, it cannot be called a star, it is a little bit of a star, and a part of the body of Nuit.
+Moreover, it is extremely difficult thus to expatriate another magical being; for though, unless it is a complete microcosm like a human being, it cannot be called a star, it is a little bit of a star, and a part of the body of Nuit.

 But there is no call for all this frightfulness.
 There is no need to knock the girl down, unless she refuses to do what you want, and she will always comply if you say a few nice things to her.^[Especially on the subject of the Wand or the Disk.]